saikrishnavadali05/Image-Text-Extraction/README.md

 # Image-Text-Extraction
-Proper Working code for Extracting Text present in Images
+Proper Working code for Extracting Text, that is present in Images